News Item News

 January 9, 2018

 Playwright Susan McCully’s original production about Baltimore’s famed Cone sisters, “All She Must Possess,” will premiere at Rep Stage, the professional regional theatre in residence at HCC.
 The play opens Feb.
 8, with a limited run through Feb.
 25.

 December 11, 2017

-HCC raised $200,000 for student scholarships at its President’s Gala celebrating the opening of the new Science, Engineering, and Technology Building on December 2, 2017.
+HCC raised $200,000 for student scholarships at its President’s Gala celebrating the opening of the new Science, Engineering, and Technology Building and Dr. Kate Hetherington's 10th anniversary as president on December 2, 2017.

 December 8, 2017

 Thirteen students pitched their innovative business ideas to a panel of entrepreneurial business professionals at the Fall Entrepreneurial Celebration.
 The bi-annual event is sponsored by HCC’s Center for Entrepreneurial and Business Excellence.

 December 7, 2017

 HCC and HCPSS have partnered to expand options for high schoolers to earn college credit, enough to potentially earn an associates degree by the time they graduate high school.
 The program, called JumpStart, was recently featured by the Baltimore Sun.

 On Wednesday, November 29, 2017, Sung Lee, director of student computer support at HCC, will discuss the background of the recent breach, how stolen credentials are used, and how to protect your data and credit.